1coderookie/Kobra2ProInsights/docs/calibration.md

 - **Cura**
   If you're using Cura, you might want to check out the plugin ["Calibration Shapes"](https://marketplace.ultimaker.com/app/cura/plugins/5axes/CalibrationShapes) which gives you access to different STL models you can use for calibration.
   Before slicing and printing, make sure you're reading the specific notes about the models at the [wiki page of the creator](https://github.com/5axes/Calibration-Shapes/wiki) and to add the additional code to the generated STL files when necessary.
   Another plugin is ["AutoTowers Generator"](https://marketplace.ultimaker.com/app/cura/plugins/Kartchnb/AutoTowersGenerator).

-- **OctoPrint**
-  If you're using OctoPrint, you might want to check out the plugin ["Marlin Calibration Tools"](https://plugins.octoprint.org/plugins/CalibrationTools/) which allows you to easily execute different calibration procedures.

 ---